KankakeeCommunityCollege/recover-newsroom/_posts/2022-04-22-cafeteria-closed-for-the-summer.md

 While the cafeteria is closed, soda machines and the College Center microwave will be available.

 We apologize for any inconvenience.
-Services will resume Monday, Aug.
-1.
+Services will resume Monday, Aug.&nbsp;1.